 When you don’t have a lapse, there won’t be any gap in your coverage.
 There’s also no need to worry about becoming a high-risk driver or having a rate increase.

-If you’ve lost your policy due to fraud, losing your driver’s license, or another severe offense, you likely won’t be able to reinstate it.
+If you’ve lost your policy due to fraud, losing your driver’s license, or another severe offense, you likely won’t be able to restore it.
 At the very least, insurers will place you in the high-risk category.
 This will make it hard for you to get coverage in the future.

 Reinstatement is usually only possible if you missed a payment.
 If you act fast, you shouldn’t have trouble renewing your policy.